MicrosoftDocs/learn/learn-pr/azure/write-first-query-kusto-query-language/includes/5-exercise-select-columns-project-operator.md

 ## Use the `project-away` operator

 What if you wanted to just remove a few select columns?
 For our exploration, we don't have any use for the IDs assigned to each episode and event.
 You can remove specific columns using the `project-away` operator, which indicates which columns to *remove*, while leaving all remaining columns.
+You can also use a wildcard, such as: `|project-away *ID` to remove all columns ending in `ID`.

 1. Run the following query:

     ```kusto
     StormEvents